 Profiles from the Park Depth begin when the operator programmed Down Time expires.
 The float extends the piston by an operator programmed initial amount and begins the ascent.
+A PTS sample is collected at the end of the Park phase.

 When a profile is to begin from the Profile Depth, the float will retract the piston and descend from the Park Depth an operator programmed interval before the expiration of the Down Time.
-This interval, Parameter Mtj, Deep-profile descent time in hours, provides the additional time needed to descend to and profile from the Profile Depth without losing significant surface time, the period when data from the profile are transmitted.
+This interval, Parameter Mtj, Deep-profile descent time in hours, provides the additional time needed to descend to and profile from the Profile Depth without losing significant surface time, the period when data from the profile are transmitted. .
+A PTS sample is collected at the beginning of the Profile phase at the achieved profile depth.
+Subsequent PTS samples are collected during profile ascent per the programmed depth table.